jenkins-x/jx-docs/content/en/v3/admin/guides/multi-cluster/multi-cluster.md

 You may want to reuse existing built in charts such as:

-* [kubernetes external secrets](https://github.com/external-secrets/kubernetes-external-secrets) for [populating Secrets from your secret store](/v3/admin/setup/secrets/) (vault or cloud provider secret manager)
+* [external secrets operator](https://github.com/external-secrets/external-secrets) for [populating Secrets from your secret store](/v3/admin/setup/secrets/) (vault or cloud provider secret manager)
 * [push-wave](https://github.com/jenkins-x-charts/pusher-wave#wave) for automatically performing rolling upgrades when secrets are rotated in your secret store